 Welcome to the world of enterprise wide eCommerce framework tools.
 Companies are clamoring to provide software solutions to serve files and manage translation segments.
 They are customized database and RCS environments that track translatable segments, create connectors with translation environments and rebuild the localized files.

 When you are dealing with thousands of files that can be changing on a daily basis, it becomes almost impossible to track and maintain localized web sites without the use of enabling framework solutions.
 These solutions can either be acquired or internally implemented.
 But they have to be there.

 Mirrored Sites for Global Fast Access and Local Service

-Once a site is localized and kept in sync with the source, the final implementation step is to serve it to its international users.
+Once you localize a site and keep it in sync with the source, serve it to its international users.
 U.S.-based servers may be too remote, slow or overcrowded for international surfers.
 The ideal solution is to mirror the site on international servers available locally to their users.

-Closing business is very important, but satisfied customers are key to repeat business.
-Your global e-commerce solution may need to provide a pre and post sale service for returns, refunds and questions.
-Make sure this aspect is well thought out.
+Closing business is very important, but satisfying customers is the key to repeat business.
+Your global eCommerce solution may need to provide a pre and post sale service for returns, refunds and questions.
+Make sure you think through this aspect.

-With this concept in mind, it is important not to forget to customize information to cater to the international user’s way of life.
-Customized forms, currencies, tax, date and time structures, contact information, payment methods, text entry, pertinent information, and a host of culturally sensitive details all need to be implemented appropriately for the different countries, even when the language does not change.
+With this concept in mind, do not forget to customize information to cater to the international user’s way of life.
+Customized forms, currencies, tax, date and time structures, contact information, payment methods, text entry, pertinent information, and a host of culturally sensitive details all need to be implemented appropriately for the different countries.
+This needs to be done even when the language does not change.
 The human touch in the sales process needs to be present at all times, regardless of the channel in use.
 Again, it is the right balance of art and science that will make you successful.

 Translation Company USA

-If you are looking for local translation services or a US translation company, make sure you identify one that can be a long term partner for you and that can address the many localization challenges that you will encounter.
+If you are looking for local translation services or a U.S. translation company, identify one that can be a long term partner for you.
+It should also be able to address the many localization challenges that you will encounter.